Essential Camera Filters for Landscape Photography

 The UV Filter or Lens Protector

 Although “essential”, I have experienced UV filters that soften the image or reflect light back on to the lens, causing a white “hot spot”.
 Price is often not a good guide either.
-One make I have found to be good value and quality are Polaroid.
-These can be purchased very cheaply from Amazon (http://amzn.to/2qEFmqN).
+One make I have found to be good value and acceptable quality are Polaroid.
+These can be purchased very cheaply from Amazon.
+That said, I believe that it’s worth paying a little more for filters like a Hoya Pro 1 Digital, also available from Amazon at good prices.
+But if your budget allows and you want a top quality UV filter, B+W filters and very well made and well priced on Amazon.

 An alternative to the UV filter is the clear glass lens protector.
-This is a screw in filter made from high quality optical glass.
+This is a screw-in filter made from high-quality optical glass.
 It offers no filtering but does protection to the front element of the lens.
-Bizarrely they often cost more than a UV filter.
+Bizarrely they often cost more than a UV filter and are quite difficult to find.

 Neutral Density Filter